Introducing guest blogger Astrid from The Wandering Daughter

 Adjacent to the Mercado de Artesanias is the Mercado Ignacio Ramirez, where you can find local flowers, produce, meat, and clothing.
 Both markets are located just north of the main central area of town.
 It’s open every day of the week, from 8 am to 8 pm.
 On Sundays, the market closes early, around 6 pm.

 Located near the Mercado de Artesanías, the Mask Museum is the private collection of Bill LeVasseur.
 It’s located in the bed and breakfast that Bill owns, and is open for viewing by appointment only.
 Admission is 100 pesos per person.
 Children are free.

 The museum contains over 500 masks.
 Bill, who has been living in San Miguel de Allende for almost two decades, enjoys collecting masks used by the various cultures throughout Mexico.
 He also loves learning about the stories and traditions behind those masks.

 His wife, Heidi, is also a collector, but of the folk art variety.
-Her gallery of San Miguel de Allende art features works by various indigenous and Mexican artists.
+Her San Miguel de Allende art gallery features works by various indigenous and Mexican artists.
 The gallery is also located at the bed and breakfast.

 #4: Look at art at the Centro Cultural

-The central courtyard has chairs and trees, so families are free to take a break in the shade while they enjoy the relaxing sounds of the fountain.
-Around the main floor is a cafe, as well as rooms with artwork that you can view for free.
+The central courtyard has chairs and trees, so families are free to take a break in the shade while enjoying the fountain’s relaxing sounds.
+Around the main floor is a cafe and rooms with artwork that you can view for free.
 Classes and workshops are also available at Centro Cultural Ignacio Ramírez El Nigromante.

 The Centro Cultural Ignacio Ramírez El Nigromante is open Mondays through Saturdays from 10 am to 6 pm, and Sundays from 11 am to 2 pm.
 Admission into the center is free.